alexander-russell/folder-searcher/README.md

 * Navigate results with the up and down arrow keys, open the selected result with `Enter`.
 If you hold `Shift`, you'll open the parent folder of the selected item.
 If you hold `Ctrl`, the search dialogue will stay open, otherwise it will close.

 For more information on usage (there's several more keybindings, and a small command interface for extra function), see the built-in help page in PowerShell.
-If available, you can access it with `Get-Help Search-Folder`.
+If available, you can access it with the PowerShell command `Get-Help Search-Folder`.

 ## Advanced setup